IVF Medications FAQ

 Can IVF medications cause weight gain?

 Temporary bloating and water retention are common during stimulation due to hormonal changes and growing follicles.
-Most patients return to their baseline weight within 1-2 weeks after retrieval.
+How quickly your body returns to baseline varies, so ask your clinic what symptoms and timing should prompt a call.

 How do I reduce injection pain?